 - If there are other restraining orders against you, including other jurisdictions.

 - Whether you have destroyed the respondent’s personal property, including communication devices.

-- If you have done something in the past that places the petitioner in reasonable fear of becoming a victim of domestic violence in the near future.
+- If you have done something in the past that places the petitioner in reasonable fear of becoming a victim of domestic violence.

 Once an alleged victim files a petition for protection from domestic violence, the court may decide to grant an ex parte order granting a temporary injunction (protective order).
 If the protective order is granted, a court will schedule a return hearing.